adivenxnataly/Hi-ResAudio/README.md

  ![](https://github.com/adivenxnataly/Hi-ResAudio/blob/main/files/banner.png)
  Enable **High-resolution** audio for MediaTek devices up to 32-bit/192kHz (if device supports).

+> [!NOTE]
-> this module only changes the configuration on `audio_policy` because most Android devices limit their capabilities to 16-bit/48kHz only, the rest depends on whether the device used supports Hi-Res Audio™ or not.
+> this module only changes the configuration on `audio_policy` because most Android devices limit their capabilities to 16-bit/48kHz only, the rest depends on whether the device used supports Hi-Res Audio™ or not. <br>
+> for Snapdragon user, u can use [this](https://github.com/reiryuki/Hi-Res-Audio-Enabler-Magisk-Module) from reiryuki.

  *applies to **internal Speakers & Wired** (not for Bluetooth/USB devices).
 ### Take note